FUB-HCC/hcds-winter-2020/assignments/A4R6_PostHoc_Interpretability/albe/blog.md

 _Answer in at least 2-3 complete sentences_

 The podcast was about a conversation with Judea Pearl on a very phylosophical level.
-The conversation started with questions like if *"Is the universe deterministic or stochastic"*, *Is free will an illusion?
-And what will ML tell us about that?*.
+The conversation started with questions like if *"Is the universe deterministic or stochastic"*, *"Is free will an illusion?
+And what will ML tell us about that?"*.
 Very interesting was the conversation about Causation and Effect.
 Judea Pearl explains the importance to start with a Research Question.
 A question which is not easy to answer with human cognition and the importance of formulating the question in mathematical language.